 Be very careful when transporting the product.
-Failure to follow these directions will result in minor or moderate physical injury.

-- O Do not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging.
-O Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit a minimum of four points to avoid slippage from rigging apparatus.
+- $\cdot \otimes$ Do not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging. 🚫 Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit a minimum of four points to avoid slippage from rigging apparatus.

-O Don't install the unit where it's directly exposed to ocean winds.
+\bigotimes Don't install the unit where it's directly exposed to ocean winds.

-Ocean winds will cause corrosion, particularly on the condenser and evaporator fins, which, in turn could cause product malfunction or inefficient performance.
+Ocean winds may cause corrosion, particularly on the condenser and evaporator fins, which, in turn could cause product malfunction or inefficient performance.